2009 Kunduz airstrike: Political consequences in Germany

-German Bundesgerichtshof Judges' Opinion
+Bundesgerichtshof Judges' Opinion

 In 2021 two judges from the German Federal Court of Justice's third senate (which had dismissed damage claims by Afghan families over the incident) wrote a letter to the editor of Neue Juristische Wochenschrift where they complained about the public perception of the affair, describing it as "ultimately based on a Taliban propaganda victory," and decried as highly regrettable how Col. Klein was portrayed in a wrong light as having recklessly ordered a bombing that killed over 100 people, including many civilians and even children.
-According to their letter, information that had become public in lower courts had been largely ignored by the press, including the confirmed facts that the attacking aircraft had been circling the site at an altitude of only 360 meters for 41 minutes prior to the bombing, and that only around 30 to 40 people were in the vicinity of the tankers when the bombs were dropped; by that point there would not have been any civilians there anymore.
+According to their letter, information that had become public in lower courts had been largely ignored by the press, including the confirmed facts that the attacking aircraft had been circling the site at an altitude of only 360 meters for 41 minutes prior to the bombing, and that only around 30 to 40 people were in the vicinity of the tankers when the bombs were dropped; by that point there would not have been any civilians there anymore, and that no more than 12 or 13 people was actually killed.